 Joe Talk Show on Instagram will be 300,000 there soon.

-We come back, that montage, more on the 14th Amendment.
+We come back, that montage.

-Mike Davis at the bottom of the hour on the Sean Hannity Show.
+Mike Davis at the bottom of the hour on the Sean Hannity show.

 Stay here.